seanremenyi/Flight-Search/README.md

 This is to convert UTC time to Australian
 ##### requests
 This is to make Get requests to our API

-As well as the builtins for python3.8 when installed as specified in the installation section.
+##### builtins for python3.8
+All of these can be installed by following the installation process outlined in the Installing section.

 ## Process